swbengs/OpalProspect/design.md

 # Draw engine specifics
 1. OpenGL 3.3 is the version I am building for.
 Allows more modern shader programming without requiring too new of a card.
 4.5 support may be added at a later date when more important features are done(no promises though).
 2. Array Textures(Finished) 16x16 pixel textures currently.
 Anyone is free to add their own higher quality textures.
-3. Indexed models aka gl draw elements(good progress)
+3. Indexed models aka gl draw elements
-4. Basic shadow maps(not started)
+4. Basic shadow maps
 5. Simple models for workstations and other built structures.
 6. Currently all data is broken up and stored in multiple VBOs.
 Vertex, UV, and normals each have a seperate buffer.
 Might be easier to manage if it was all interweaved instead.
 Hampers our ability to change model data though.
 Tradeoffs!